1892–93 United States Senate elections

-The 1892–93 United States Senate elections were held on various dates in various states, coninciding with former Democratic President Grover Cleveland's return to power.
+The 1892–93 United States Senate elections were held on various dates in various states, coinciding with former Democratic President Grover Cleveland's return to power.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1892 and 1893, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 1.

 The Republican Party lost nine seats, losing its majority to the Democratic Party.
 The Democratic majority, however, was minimal and did not last past the next Congress.